↑

 • Preheat oven to 375F degrees.
 Prepare a 12-cup Bundt pan by rubbing soft butter all over inside and then flour pan generously.

-• In a large bowl, combine 3 cups sifted flour, 1 ½ teaspoon baking soda, 1 ½ teaspoon baking powder and ½ teaspoon salt.
+• In a large bowl, combine flour, baking soda, baking powder and salt.
 Whisk together and set aside.

-• In the bowl of a standing mixer or other large mixing bowl (if using stand mixer, use paddle attachment), cream ¾ cup butter with 1 ½ cups sugar until light and fluffy.
-Add 2 teaspoons vanilla.
-Add 3 eggs one at a time, beating after each one.
+• In the bowl of a stand mixer with paddle attachment or other large mixing bowl using hand-held beaters, cream butter with the sugar until light and fluffy.
+Add vanilla, then add eggs, one at a time, beating after each one.
 Scrape sides of bowl and beat at high speed until mixture is light and creamy, about one minute.

 • On low speed, add dry ingredients in three additions alternating with sour cream in two additions.
 Beat only until smooth after each addition.